Jean Philippe Goujon de Grondel

-Jean-Philippe Goujon de Grondel (1714-1807), maréchal de camp, knight of the Royal Order of Saint-Louis, holding the letter he wrote in 1765, when in the Bastille, to Monsieur de Sartine, Minister of the Interior of King Louis XV of France.

-Jean Philippe Goujon de Grondel (November 27, 1714 in Saverne, Alsace - November 29, 1807 in Salins, France) was a French general.
+Jean Philippe Goujon de Grondel (27 November, 1714 in Saverne, Alsace - 29 November, 1807 in Salins, France) was a French general.

 Biography

 Jean Philippe Goujon de Grondel was born 27 November 1714 in Saverne, the son of Jean de Goujon, a captain in the Alsace cavalry.

 New Orleans

 In 1731 Grondel was sent as a young officer to Louisiana, where he distinguished himself in the wars against the Chickasaws and was wounded in the battle of Ackia in 1736.
 After his marriage in 1741, he was employed in various military expeditions and diplomatic negotiations with Native American peoples, until 1750 when he became a captain of the Swiss grenadiers of Louisiana, and was awarded the Cross of St. Louis for his services in 1753.
 In 1758, he settled as a planter in New Orleans where he managed a plantation and 150 slaves.

 Imprisonment

 In 1759 Grondel was accused of insubordination by Governor Kerlerec and imprisoned for three years.
 In 1762 he was sent back to France to be prosecuted for insurrection.
 After a perilous return to France, Grondel was put under the protection by associates.
 On 9 April 1765 Grondel was put under arrest, and sent to the Bastille.
 He was released after a few days.